Sedley Baptist Church

 C. Building Fund Treasurer

-The Building Fund Treasurer elected annually shall be responsible for paying costs associated with repairs and/or additions that are approved by the Church.
-This Treasurer will assist in the counting of monies collected during the Worship Service the 5th Sunday of each month and totaling of same with the Sunday School offering and deposit in the Building Fund Account.
+The Building Fund Treasurer shall be responsible for paying costs associated with repairs and/or additions that are approved by the Church.
+This Treasurer will assist in the counting of monies collected during the Worship Service on designated Sundays of each month and totaling of same with the Sunday School offering and deposit in the Building Fund Account.
 This Treasurer will prepare and make a report to the Quarterly Church Conference and keep books available for audit as required by the Church as well as provide statistical information to the Church Clerk to be included in the Annual Church Profile.
 Should any monies be donated to the Building Fund, then the Building Fund Treasurer shall be responsible for providing the donor a receipt and thank-you letter.
 The Assistant Building Fund Treasurer will perform duties for the Treasurer as needed and perform the duties of the Treasurer in the Treasurer's absence.

 D. Financial Secretary